Dreischor: Dreischor village

 The church of Dreischor was originally dedicated to Saint Adrian.
 It is a two-aisled Gothic Hall church, with a fived side choir and a tower.
 The choir was started in about 1350, the first aisle followed shortly after 1400.
 The tower dates from the first half of the 15th century.
 The late Gothic southern aisle was built in the late 15th century.
 In about 1550 the Sacristy was built perpendicular on the south side of the choir.
 The interior has some interesting wall paintings and funeral monuments of the lords of Dreischor.

 The former town hall has a stepped gable in yellow brick.
 It was built in 1637.
-It has arcs in red brick, and gable stones with the coat of arms of Zeeland, the village arms, and a depicition of Lady Justice.
-To the left is a little gate with a text and two coats of arms: one of the bailiff, and one of the probably builder Jan Stavenisse († 1645).
+It has arcs in red brick, and gable stones with the coat of arms of Zeeland, the village arms, and a depiction of Lady Justice.
+To the left is a little gate with a text and two coats of arms: one of the bailiff, and one of the probable builder Jan Stavenisse (died 1645).

 The former mayor's residence just south of the center, is a good example of post-war (here: post-flood) architecture.
 It resembles Hofwijck near The Hague, but with a concrete Baluster on top of the façade.
 The house was built on top of the foundations of the Windenburg, which' moat was filled at the time.